Specialized MapForce Features

 Map XML in Database Fields

-MapForce also allows you to connect to and map XML data stored in relational database fields (currently supported for SQL Server & IBM DB2).
+In addition to extensive XML mapping functionaltiy, MapForce also allows you to connect to and map XML data stored in relational database fields (currently supported for SQL Server & IBM DB2).
 You simply assign an XML Schema – either one registered in the database or one from your local file system – to the field, and MapForce renders the schema as a sub-tree of the database field for mapping purposes.

 Sort Database Input Components